Caleb-Clauson/IT_360_Final_Project_Spring_2026/ProjectRequirements.md

 -Interfaces + Routes 'ip a', 'ip r'
 -Listening ports
 5.)
 Recent file changes (key directories)
 -Recent modification in '/etc' and '/var/log'
+6.)
+Complex imformation
+-(e.g., Shimcache, Amcache)

 # How will you maintain data integrity throughout collection?
 We will preserve integrity and create an audit trail by: